Abby Jimenez (writer)

 Abigail Jimenez (born 1979 or 1980) is an American romance novelist and baker.
-She is author of three series of romance novels: The Friend Zone (2019–2021), Part of Your World (2022–2024), and Say You'll Remember Me (2025-).
+She is author of three series of romance novels: The Friend Zone (2019–2021), Part of Your World (2022–2024), and Say You'll Remember Me (2025–).
 She is the owner of a bake shop, Nadia Cakes, with locations in California and Minnesota, and she won the 2013 iteration of the Food Network competition show Cupcake Wars.

 Early life

 Jimenez was born Abigail Hales in Washington, D.C. to a Sicilian mother and a father of Italian descent, and was the oldest of three daughters.
 She lived in Virginia until the age of seven, and then in California.
-At the age of twelve, her mother left, leaving the father as a single parent.
+At the age of twelve, her mother left, leaving her father as a single parent.
 Jimenez worked a number of retail and restaurant jobs to raise money for college and took her final year of high school as an independent study while working full time at Del Taco.
 She attended Quartz Hill High School, and said she "deeply disliked" high school, with the exception of her creative writing class, and that she was close to being expelled due to her involvement in fights.